-If you do nothing else, please make sure you financially prepare for your final expenses, so your family doesn’t have to take on debt to do it for you.
+If you do nothing else, please make sure you financially prepare for your estate and final expenses, so your family doesn’t have to take on debt to do it for you.

 You have four basic options to pay for your final expenses.

 Permanent life insurance, unlike term life insurance, doesn’t expire when you reach a certain age.
 It guarantees that your loved ones will get money when you die.